-Right before you put the bread in the oven, make impressions with your fingers tips -- as you would with a Focaccia, and drizzle on 20 grams (1-2 Tbps) of olive oil.
+Right before you put the bread in the brick oven, make impressions with your fingers tips — as you would with a Focaccia, and drizzle on 20 grams (1-2 Tbsp) of olive oil.

 Bake for 15-20 minutes, until golden.
-Pour another 20 grams (1-2 Tbps.) of oil on the hot baked bread and let it rest for a minute.
+Pour another 20 grams (1-2 Tbsp.) of oil on the hot baked bread and let it rest for a minute.

 We use it as bread with a meal, for lunch and with appetizers.